DarinM223/smldotnet/README.md

 [Mono.Posix.NETStandard](https://www.nuget.org/packages/Mono.Posix.NETStandard/5.20.1-preview)
 and go to `Open in NuGet Package Explorer`, then in the `runtimes/` folder there are multiple targets.
 For x86-64, go into `linux-x64/lib/netstandard2.0/Mono.Posix.NETStandard.dll` and double click it to download it.
-Then move that dll file into the `v2.0-api` folder.
+Then move that dll file into the `demos/posix` folder and then you can compile the posix example.

 Finally, you need to set the `SMLNETPATH` environment variable to the project's root